 Carefully, stir peas and garlic into cooked potatoes.

-Return to oven and bake until peas warm through, 2-3 minutes.
+Return pan to oven and bake until peas warm through, 2-3 minutes.

-Stir in parsley and oregano (reserve pinches of both for sauce).
-Season with ¼ tsp. salt and ¼ tsp. pepper.
+Stir in parsley, oregano (reserve pinches of both for sauce), ¼ tsp. salt, and ¼ tsp. pepper.
 Set aside.

 Make the Sauce

 Return pan used to cook steaks to medium-high heat.
 Add white cooking wine and beef demi-glace to hot pan and bring to a boil.
-Cook until reduced by half, 1-3 minutes.
+Cook until liquid is reduced by half, 1-3 minutes.

 Remove from burner and swirl in remaining butter.
 Add any accumulated juices from resting steaks, remaining parsley, and remaining oregano.